Final Girl - All 20+ Feature Film Boxes Compared!

 Terror From the Grave (Zombies)

-2nd vignette, Series 2 · a zombie-apocalypse homage
+2nd vignette, Series 2 · A zombie-apocalypse homage

-Patsy
+Patsy (photo-verified)

-visually modeled on "Night of the Living Dead" (1990)
+6 HP · visually reminiscent of "Night of the Living Dead" (1990)

-Terror From Destiny (Destiny/Fate)
+Terror From Destiny (Destiny)

-3rd vignette, Series 3, 2023 · a homage to "Final Destination"
+3rd vignette, Series 3, 2023 · An homage to "Final Destination"

-Gabrielle Conceptually unique: no classic killer, no minions.
-Instead, 5 "Fated Victims" must be rescued in a hidden, fixed order – rescue the wrong person first, and "fate" punishes you via its own Dark Power cards.
-These Dark Power cards work independently of the chosen location.
-Works on virtually any map, since the Fated Victims mechanic runs independently of the location.
-Especially appealing on maps that are already puzzle-heavy, like Falconwood (mission system) or L'armes Abbey (Malice tokens), for double the mental load.
+Gabrielle Conceptually unique: no killer board, and no Horror Level starting point via the usual killer track (Horror Level instead starts at 5).
+Instead of an opponent, 5 Fated Victims must be rescued in a hidden, fixed order (the Death Order card); ignoring the order triggers Consequence/Punishment cards.
+The terror deck is built specially from 5 Fated Death terror cards plus 8 regular cards into a 13-card deck instead of the usual 10.
+Works well on virtually any board, since the Fated Victims mechanic runs independently of location.
+Especially fun on boards that already lean into puzzle-solving, like Falconwood (mission system) or L'armes Abbey (Malice tokens), for double the mental load.

-💡 Context for collectors
+Notes for collectors

 Player Type Recommended Order